Introduction

 Before I started working on the HID report descriptor parser, I spent a few days with the HID specification.
 This allowed me to familiarize myself more with the intricacies of the of HID and the report descriptor format.
 It helped a lot designing the data structures and the parser.
 Even with this preparation, I did not get it right at first, but I got it close enough that it was easy to fix.

 After having the parser implemented, I started working on the data annotations.
 Along the way, I naturally tweaked the parser to better adapt to our use case.
-The step of writting the annotations also presented its issues.
+The step of writing the annotations also presented its issues.
 Wireshark operates data at a byte level, but HID operates at a bit level.
 There were already some internal ways to try to get around this issue, but they needed to be expanded to properly cater to the needs of HID.
 Wireshark has encontered some protocols needed to dynamically annotate data on a bit level, but their requirements were simpler, they mostly wanted to annotate a fixed data type.
 HID, however, can have long data fields, so our main question here was how to annotate byte arrays that are bit limited?
 The same approach used in other types of data couldn't be applied here.

 Overcoming these issues, I think we got some nice end results.

 As you can see, annotations for some fields are still missing.
 I will keep adding more fields as time allows.
-What is important here is that I acomplished my goal related to the report descriptor parser design, adding support for more fields is easy and I hope this will enable other people to contribute.
+What is important here is that I accomplished my goal related to the report descriptor parser design, adding support for more fields is easy and I hope this will enable other people to contribute.

 During this, I found an issue where the USB bus ID and device address might not initialized, it was fixed by Tomasz.